Defne Başyolcu: Turkey

 Late April 2025, she was called up to the broad roster of the Turkey team for the 2025 FIVB Nations League.

 She was part of the Turkey team, which became champion at the 2025 Islamic Solidarity Games in Riyadh, Saudi Arabia.

+She captured gold medal at the 2026 FIVB Volleyball Nations League in Macau, China, and at the 2026 Mediterranean Games in Taranto, Italy.